lbrad23105/polok/README.md

 # polok
-Polok (pronounced [pol-uh k]), is a REST based color generator for the masses.
+Polok, pronounced [pol-uh k], is a REST based color generator for the masses.